 The osteopathic medical profession has taken a leadership role in creating systematic, rational formation of consortia through implementation of the osteopathic postdoctoral training institution (OPTI) concept.
 The OPTI is a graduate medical education system by which all osteopathic GME organizations will be reviewed.
 The OPTI is required to consist of at least one AOA-accredited hospital and at least one accredited college of osteopathic medicine.
 Osteopathic teaching hospitals are typically smaller, community-oriented facilities frequently joined with colleges of osteopathic medicine to form consortia which serve to increase the availability of graduate medical education (GME) for training in family medicine, internal medicine and other primary care disciplines within the profession.
-Community health centers, ambulatory clinics, and managed care organizations will create opportunities for the required partnership within an OPTI between the traditional hospital training site and the osteopathic medical school is unique in establishing and assuring a necessary bond of clinical and didactic training.
+Community health centers, ambulatory clinics, and managed care organizations will create opportunities for the required ambulatory components of the training programs and may assist with resource support.
+The required partnership within an OPTI between the traditional hospital training site and the osteopathic medical school is unique in establishing and assuring a necessary bond of clinical and didactic training.